StavrosNik4/AI-Agent-for-Space-Invaders/README.md

 In this project you will find a Deep Q-Learning Algorithm Implementation and all the code for the experiments I ran.

 ## Requirements
 The requirements.txt file can be used to install all the important Python packages for this project if you want to run the code.
+Use this command:

 `pip install requirements.txt`